lmu-dbs/gedi/README.md

         - duplicate: the probability of duplicating an activity label
         - or: probability to add an or operator to the tree

+* system_params:
+    - output_path: defines the output folder
     - n_trials: the maximum number of trials for the hyperparameter optimization to find a feasible solution to the specific configuration being used as the target

-    - plot_reference_feature: defines the feature, which is used on the x-axis on the output plots, i.e., each feature defined in the 'objectives' of the 'target' is plotted against the reference feature being defined in this value
+* plot_reference_feature: defines the feature, which is used on the x-axis on the output plots, i.e., each feature defined in the 'objectives' of the 'target' is plotted against the reference feature being defined in this value

 In case of manually defining the targets for the features in config space, the following table shows the range of the features in the real-world event log data (BPIC's) for reference:
 <div style="overflow-x:auto;">